thelaser/gcp_snippets/CloudRun/firestore/README.md

-#Intro
+# Intro

-There are different ways to use Firestore, one of them is to use a Firebase SDK, which would mean that the Firestore database is hosted in Firebase and specifically in a Firebase project.
+There are different ways to interact with Firestore, one of them is to use the Firebase SDK, which would mean that the Firestore database is hosted in Firebase and specifically in a Firebase project.
 This is the case for [this guide](https://cloud.google.com/community/tutorials/building-flask-api-with-cloud-firestore-and-deploying-to-cloud-run) from which I take inspiration.
-But in my case I will be using a Firestore database in GCP, which also integrates it, and for that I will be using Python Cloud libraries for Firestore.
-Therefore the code in the guide I referenced a few lines above needs some modifications.
+But in my case I will be using a Firestore database in GCP, which also integrates this kind of database, and for that I will be using the Python Cloud libraries for Firestore.
+Therefore the code in the guide I referenced a few lines above needs some modifications, which were applied in order for the GCP libraries to work.

-## Steps I followed to create this
+## Steps followed to create the scenario

 Before running any of the following commands, make sure you have configured the gcloud CLI to the project where you want to deploy this example:
 ```
 gcloud config set project <yourProjectID>
 ```

-### Create SA for scenario and download JSON key for local testing
+### Create an SA for the scenario and download JSON key for local testing
 ```
 export PROJECT_ID=<yourProjectID>
 gcloud iam service-accounts create sample-firestore --display-name="Example firestore SA"